Trading Taxes in the US

 Day Trader Tax Software

 Note this page is not attempting to offer tax advice.
-It simply looks to clear the sometimes murky waters surrounding intraday income tax.
-If you remain unsure or have any other queries about day trading with taxes, you should seek professional advice from either an accountant or the IRS.
+It aims to unpack the various stipulations surrounding intraday income tax.
+If you remain unsure or have any queries about day trading with taxes, you should seek professional advice from an accountant and/or the IRS.